martincostello/blog/source/2023-10-13-upgrading-to-dotnet-8-part-5-preview-7-and-rc-1-2.md

 Such an issue was [dotnet/runtime#9038][dotnet-runtime-90386].
 This was an issue where changes to HttpClientFactory caused a background task to throw an exception when it was disposed.
 This in turn caused the .NET test process to "crash", causing all of my CI builds to fail.
-I was glad this was caught before RC1 as it would have been a big blocker for me personally as it would have caused a lot of test failures in my repositories that use the `DefaultHttpClientFactory`.
+I was glad this was caught before RC1 as it would have been a big blocker for me personally as it would have caused a lot of test failures in my repositories that use the HttpClientFactory to stub out HTTP requests in the integration tests (_[Reliably Testing HTTP Integrations in a .NET Application][httpclient-interception]_).

 ### Portable Runtime Identifiers

-In .NET 8 the Runtime Identifiers (RIDs) used by projects targeting .NET 8 have been changed to be shorter/simpler and more portable ([dotnet/docs#36527][dotnet-docs-36527]).
+In .NET 8 the Runtime Identifiers (RIDs) used by projects targeting .NET 8 have been changed to be shorter/simpler and more portable (see [dotnet/docs#36527][dotnet-docs-36527]).

 This had the consequence that for applications being published as a self-contained deployment for their targeted operating system and architecture, the RID being previously used would now generate a build error.

 For example, instead of publishing for `win10-x64` the RID is now `win-x64`.